 Consider the following series of cash flows:

 The year 1 cash on cash return in the levered example above shows a 3% cash on cash return.
-To find this simply take the end of year (EOY) 1 cash flow of $15,805 and divide it by the initial equity investment of $515,000.
+Levered just means the cash flows include debt, also known as leverage.
+To find this, simply take the end of year (EOY) 1 cash flow of $15,805 and divide it by the initial equity investment of $515,000.

-But as you can see in the table above, the internal rate of return (IRR) is 10.71%.
-This suggests that according to a discounted cash flow analysis, the investment is actually much better (almost 4x better) than what’s indicated by the cash on cash return.
+But as illustrated by the table above, the internal rate of return (IRR) is 10.71%.
+This suggests that based on a discounted cash flow analysis, the investment is actually much better (almost 4x better) than what’s indicated by the cash on cash return.
 If you were only using the cash on cash return as an investment filter, then you’d pass up this opportunity to earn nearly 11%.

-The same is true when looking at the unlevered example above.
+The same is true when looking at the unlevered (without debt) example above.
 The cash on cash return in the unlevered series of cash flows above is 6.2% ($95,000 divided by $1,515,000), and the IRR is 7.51%.
 This series of cash flows doesn’t produce as big of a gap as in the levered example, but it’s still a difference.
-Without taking into account all cash flows over the holding period, the gap between the cash on cash return and the IRR will be unknown.
+Without considering all cash flows over the holding period, the gap between the cash on cash return and the IRR will be unknown.

 Cash on Cash Return vs IRR

 As mentioned in the section above, the cash on cash return and internal rate of return (IRR) are two different measures of investment performance.
-The biggest difference between the cash on cash return and IRR is that the cash on cash return only takes into account cash flow from a single year, whereas the IRR takes into account all cash flows during the entire holding period.
+The most significant difference between the cash on cash return and IRR is that the cash on cash return only considers cash flow from a single year, whereas the IRR considers all cash flows during the entire holding period.